buildingSMART/IFC4.x-IF/.github/ISSUE_TEMPLATE/new-issue---proposal.md

 **Rule required**
 *Need for a formal rule?
 Describe it*
+- ` ` where rule: a constraint embedded in the IFC schema
-- ` ` normative check: every IFC file must pass this check
+- ` ` other normative rule: a normative check of the IFC Validation Service.
+Every IFC file must pass this check
 - ` ` good practice check: just triggers a warning, but the IFC file is still valid
 - ` ` don't know